praslko/ethereumproject/README.md

 #### Acceptance Criteria:

 Total count of bounties should remain unchanged.
 Status of bounty for which work was accepted should remain as Closed.
-Reward value of bounty for which was work was accepted should remain unchanged
+Reward value of bounty for which work was accepted should remain unchanged

 Checking Bounty Work details (refer to story #10) should show that reward eligibility of job hunter has changed from a non-zero value to 0 (because ether has been transferred already and no more ether pertaining to this work submission remains to be transferred to job hunter)